 Disability Rights Washington is proud to be a part of the the Leadership Team for De-Escalate Washington.

-Disability Rights Washington has joined with other stakeholders to create a Coalition for an Independent Corrections Ombuds, to push for legislation that will establish a corrections ombuds office in our state.
+In 2017 Disability Rights Washington Disability Rights Washington joined with other stakeholders to create a Coalition for an Independent Corrections Ombuds, to push for legislation that would establish a corrections ombuds office in our state.